syncfusion-content/blazor-docs/blazor/accordion/expand-mode.md

 # Expand Mode in Blazor Accordion Component

- The [Blazor Accordion](https://www.syncfusion.com/blazor-components/blazor-accordion) supports the two listed types of expand modes while expanding or collapsing the item.
+ The Accordion supports the two listed types of expand modes while expanding or collapsing the item.

 * Single
 * Multiple